lerna-ai/lerna-sdk/USAGE.md

 > }
 > ```

-#### Notify that the app was stopped
+#### Notification that the app has stopped

-In order to notify the Library for your application lifecycle end you need to use the following line:
+In order to notify the Library for your application's lifecycle end you need to use the following line:

 ```bash
 lerna.stop()